smurfix/flask-script/docs/index.rst

     >>> python manage.py help

-This will print a list of registered commands.
+This will print a list of add_commanded commands.

 To get help text for a particular command::